gipi/electronics-notes/docs/atmel.md

  - JTAG AVR Reset.
 The MCU is reset as long as there is a logic one in the Reset Register, one of the scan chains of the JTAG system.
  - USB End of Reset.
 The MCU is reset (excluding the USB controller that remains enabled andattached) on the detection of a USB End of Reset condition on the bus, if this feature is enabled by the user.

+## Brown-out detection

+For monitoring the VCC level during operation by comparing it to a fixed trigger level.
+The trigger level for the BOD can be selected by the ``BODLEVEL`` Fuses.
 ## Programming

 You must put the code into the chip in order to do something and in this section will explained